Hard Boys ... a psychodrama for radio

 Produced by Blue Trumpet for Radio 2RRR, Hard Boys, a psychodrama for radio, is a uniquely Australian story in 10 parts.
+Starring Johnny Boxer of the long-running Australian TV show, Fat Pizza, he brings the same uniquely Australian voice to this production.

 “Pentland is nothing but one pub, which is unusual for a town.
 Maybe a dozen houses, general store, one other store besides that, and a railway station.
 It was total depression.
 Reminded me of a midwestern American town where even the dog leans up against something to get from A to B and falls asleep half way.
 If anyone was born in that place they’d want to die six days later cause six days’d be enough.
 Six days’d a lifetime in that place.
 We spent three days there getting nowhere and it drove us crazy.”...